Tax & AccountingMay 16, 2025

 Estate taxes

-The estate tax basic exclusion amount, which the TCJA doubled for decedents dying through 2025 (inflation adjusted to $13.99 million in 2025) is increased again under the proposed bill, to a base amount of $15 million for decedents dying in 2026, adjusted for inflation thereafter.
-This amount would be permanent.
+The estate tax basic exclusion amount, which the TCJA doubled for decedents dying through 2025 (inflation adjusted to $13.99 million in 2025) would revert back to 2017 amounts if the TCJA is allowed to expire.
+Under the Act, the basic exclusion amount is increased again to a base amount of $15 million for decedents dying in 2026, adjusted for inflation thereafter.

 Comment.
 The $15 million amount is probably not far off from where inflation would have taken the exclusion amount for 2026 if the TCJA was not scheduled to expire.